 On behalf of the management team at EquityLine MIC I want to thank you for your continued support of our Company mission.
-I am proud of the way that we have shepherded your investments through a tumultuous period in the shadow of a global pandemic, and I am optimistic about how we can continue to thrive.
+I am proud of the way that we have shepherded your investments through the global pandemic, and I am optimistic about how we can continue to thrive.

-The nature of our business positions us extremely well in an environment marked by globally tightening monetary policies, harbinger of higher interest rates, and I am excited to continue to lead our efforts in the years ahead.
+The nature of our business positions us well in an environment marked by globally tightening monetary policies, harbinger of higher interest rates, and I am excited to continue to lead our efforts in the years ahead.